 Jamiree Harrison

--Developing a parameterized hybrid promoter library which will provide a number of promoters with distinct gene activation profiles in both log and stationary phase.
+-Developed a parameterized hybrid promoter library which provides ~100 promoters with distinct gene activation profiles in both log and stationary phase.

 Interests : Control theory, mathematical modeling, system identification, optimization, data science, numerical analysis